 Paul Tubig is a PhD candidate in the Philosophy Department at the University of Washington.
 He is a member of the Neuroethics Thrust at the Center for Neurotechnology and affiliate member of the UW Disability Studies Program.
 In 2020, he was the recipient of the UW Graduate School Medal.
-Paul’s research lies in the intersections of social and political philosophy, medical ethics, neuroethics, philosophy of disability, critical prison studies, and philosophy of place and migration.
+Paul’s current research lies in the intersections of social and political philosophy, medical ethics, neuroethics, and philosophy of disability.
 He was named a Mellon Summer Fellow for Public Projects in the Humanities by the UW Simpson Center for the Humanities.
 Paul teaches philosophy at the Washington Corrections Center for Women (WCCW) as part of the Freedom Education Project Puget Sound in-prison college program.
 He also organizes the Intercollegiate Ethics Bowl in WCCW.

 For my complete CV, visit my ABOUT ME page.